ARtoRiAs10/Joblisting/README.md

 **Technologies Used:**
 1. **Backend:**

-    Java Spring Boot: For building the RESTful API   and business logic.
+    1. Java Spring Boot: For building the RESTful API   and business logic.
-    MongoDB Atlas: Cloud-based NoSQL database for   storing job listings and user data.
+    2. MongoDB Atlas: Cloud-based NoSQL database for   storing job listings and user data.
-    Spring Data MongoDB: Integration with MongoDB to  handle data persistence.
+    3. Spring Data MongoDB: Integration with MongoDB to  handle data persistence.
-    Spring Boot Security: For securing API endpoints and managing user authentication.

-**Frontend**:
+2. **Frontend**:

     1. React.js: For building the user interface and managing frontend state.
-Axios: For making HTTP requests from the frontend to the backend API.
+    2. Axios: For making HTTP requests from the frontend to the backend API.
-React Router: For handling routing and navigation within the application.
+    3.React Router: For handling routing and navigation within the application.

 **Getting Started**
 **Prerequisites**: